 Is a university degree really worth it?

-One of the most common questions our prospective student advisers (PSAs) are asked by parents is, “How can my child secure a career they love, but also offers future security?”
+One of the most common questions parents ask is: “How can my child secure a career they love, but that also offers future security?”

 Well, a degree is a great place to start.